CharonXXIII/Pixel-Worlds-C-Cheat/README.md

 Why am I releasing this?
 As much as I love Pixel Worlds it's being more boring lately with the lack of frequent updates or at least a major update or new items and I also just can't play this game much, it's sad to see how people get scammed by stealers still so I thought why not just make my private cheat public and like I said I won't be releasing source so nobody can turn this into a stealer.

-Will I improve this, yeah I will if anyone wants to DM me I don't mind adding some stuff or trying to add stuff if I get any ideas and may also make a version for lowe resoultion as there is a toggle UI on the far right of the screen you won't be able to see without 2560x1440 resoultion
+Will I improve this, yeah I will if anyone wants to DM me I don't mind adding some stuff or trying to add stuff if I get any ideas.

 Discord: CharonXXIII#1203